 Trish K. Murphy | Principal

-A seasoned workplace investigator, Trish regularly conducts independent investigations of a diverse range of claims including discrimination, sexual harassment, hostile work environment, retaliation, misconduct, ethics violations, and improper governmental action.
-She has performed more than 200 workplace investigations, many involving highly charged situations with complex facts and sensitive allegations.
-She is an Association of Workplace Investigators Certificate Holder (AWI-CH) and is a certified Title IX investigator (ATIXA).
+A seasoned investigator, Trish focuses the majority of her practice on conducting high quality, impartial investigations of a diverse range of claims.
+She has performed more than 250 workplace investigations and Title IX/campus investigations, many involving highly charged situations with complex facts and sensitive allegations.

-She provides strategic labor relations advice and representation in a broad array of labor matters, from collective bargaining and labor arbitration to unfair labor practice and representation proceedings.
-Trish’s expertise includes over a decade of experience serving as chief spokesperson in labor negotiations, including bargaining with law enforcement and firefighter unions.
-She also has served as a Contributing Editor for the American Bar Association’s labor law treatise, The Developing Labor Law, since 2015.
+Trish’s experience includes a wide spectrum of employment law issues, labor arbitration and unfair labor practice cases, and over a decade of experience serving as chief spokesperson in labor negotiations.
+She also has served as a Contributing Editor for the American Bar Association’s Bloomberg BNA labor law treatise, The Developing Labor Law, since 2015.

-Trish is active in the professional legal community and has held a number of leadership positions, including the roles of Chair of the King County Bar Association Labor and Employment Law Section and Chair of the 2013 Pacific Coast Labor and Employment Law Conference.
-She was a Trustee of the KCBA Labor and Employment Law Section from 2008 to 2017 and chaired the Mary Ellen Krug Scholarship Committee from 2010 to 2017.
+Trish is active in the professional legal community and has held a number of leadership positions, including Chair of the King County Bar Association Labor and Employment Law Section and Chair of the Pacific Coast Labor and Employment Law Conference.
+She was a Trustee of the KCBA Labor and Employment Law Section for nine years and chaired the Mary Ellen Krug Scholarship Committee for eight years.

 Trish holds a juris doctor from the University of Washington School of Law, where she served as an editor of the Washington Law Review and received the Mary Ellen Krug Award for excellence in labor and employment law.
 She earned her undergraduate degree at the University of Washington, graduating magna cum laude and Phi Beta Kappa.